 Proof of Stake

 Proof of stake allows you to participate in the consensus regarding how many coins you staked in the network.
 If you have more cash, your possibility of mining a block will increase.

 Delegated Proof of Stake

 The Delegate nodes on the platform help to maintain a functional system.
 They are responsible for validating transactions and ensuring that everything runs smoothly within this environment while also getting paid!

 Leased Proof of Stake

-The Lease Proof of Stake (LPoS) is a new consensus algorithm that provides more fairness to the smaller holders.
-Unlike previous PoS systems, which only allowed people who owned coins in order for them staking their own blocks and securing transactions on chain – with Lpos there are no such restrictions so long as they have access rights from someone else willing donate those privilege–this way small growers can still get involved while not having any unfair disadvantage compared against large stakeholders!
+The Lease Proof of Stake (PLoS) is a new consensus algorithm that provides more fairness to the smaller holders.
+Unlike previous PoS systems, which only allowed people who owned coins for them to stake their blocks and secure transactions on a chain – with Los, there are no such restrictions so long as they have access rights from someone else willing to donate those privileges–this way small growers can still get involved while not having any unfair disadvantage compared against large stakeholders!